Search

 In the great debacle of PWC's rebranding to Monday, it was the marketers who led the charge and the senior partners who reversed the decision less than 24 hours later.
 Marketers like to focus on differentiation and identity and communication - all fine goals.
 But a brand must encompass a lot more than breakthrough communications to succeed.

-I am sceptical that working for Tomorrow will be a lot of fun for the majority of its employees who are, after all, mostly insurance people.
+I am skeptical that working for Tomorrow will be a lot of fun for the majority of its employees who are, after all, mostly insurance people.
 One of the biggest tests of brand equity is the reaction that workers get in the pub when they tell people who they work for.
 If Tomorrow is lucky, its employees will simply refer back to the GE Life brand that used to employ them for clearer social co-ordinates.
-In the worst-case scenario, employees will disclaim the name as a dumb marketing ploy, therein damaging the company's brand equity and the employees' long-term likelihood of staying put.
+In the worst-case scenario, employees will disclaim the name as a dumb marketing ploy, therein damaging the company’s brand equity and the employees’ long-term likelihood of staying put.

 Then there are the existing and target customers.
 Baby-boomers are more adventurous than previous retirement generations, but surely many will bridle at investing their savings in a firm with a modish name that sprung on them out of nowhere.
 This is a generation that grew up in the era of big, safe, traditional corporate brands with clear brand architecture.
 They probably selected GE, or its predecessor National Mutual, for precisely that reason.
 And now their money is being looked after by Tomorrow?

-Let's hope in the long run Tomorrow has done its homework.
+Let’s hope in the long run Tomorrow has done its homework.
 Maybe it pre-tested the name with its target and existing customers and got a glowing response.
-Perhaps it ran a major employee brand engagement programme prior to the name change and they are all now 100% behind the new brand.
-Let's also assume that the senior management are delighted with the name and are embracing it at the boardroom level.
+Perhaps it ran a major employee brand engagement program prior to the name change and they are all now 100% behind the new brand.
+Let’s also assume that the senior management are delighted with the name and are embracing it at the boardroom level.

 It's very easy to be cynical about big, bold moves.
 Perhaps the world is ready for this kind of branding.
 Perhaps it is still too soon for Tomorrow.